Widening Participation Outreach

 Our award winning activities look to engage all young people, no matter their where they live in the UK or their social economic background.
 Our aim was to create a series of offline activities to tackle the ‘Digital Poverty’ and the increasing digital divide for those young people classed as WP.
 We are mindful of that a large number of young people and their families have very limited access to the internet and devices.
 Therefore, these activities require as little or no access to a device or the internet, to support those who don’t have access to devices but also to encourage time away from screens.

-- New Year, New Beginnings – a wellbeing activity.
+- New Beginnings: A wellbeing activity.
 Feeling creative or want to get a few things off your mind?
 Then, this activity can help.
 We have created self-standing 3D thought trees!
 Yes, that’s right: mini trees.
 This activity is an opportunity for you to think about the past 12 months.
 A chance to reflect on your personal experiences of living through a global pandemic and how it has affected your life and others; whether that’s in a positive and/or negative way.
-It’s also an opportunity to plan for the future and think about your hopes and dreams for 2021.
+It’s also an opportunity to plan for the future and think about your hopes and dreams for the next year.
 Not to mention it can help relieve stress and anxiety.

-- The World of Nursing – this activity is for those interested in a career in Nursing.
+- The World of Nursing: This activity is for those interested in a career in Nursing.
 Come with us as we explore the various environments a nursing degree can led (it’s not just hospitals and GP clinics!).
-Hear from our current student nurses, learn about the different types of equipment nurses use and what does health poo look like!
+Hear from our current student nurses, learn about the different types of equipment nurses use and what healthy poo looks like!